Graduate Certificate in Applied Mindfulness (All Online)

 Required Certification Courses

-HEA551: Science and Theory of Mindfulness (Core Course)
+HEA551: Science and Theory of Mindfulness (online, asynchronous)

 A practical introduction to the science and theory of the mindfulness-based interventions (MBIs).
 Students perform a comprehensive literature review relevant to their professional interests.

 An introduction to applied mindfulness, with emphasis on developing and maintaining a personal mindfulness practice.
 Includes experience of the Mindfulness-Based Stress Reduction (MBSR) curriculum, and training in essential teaching skills.
-Additionally, students are trained and certified in Mental Health First Aid®, a national program.
 Students design a 90-minute mindfulness workshop for that group.

-Continues to develop personal mindfulness practice and enrich their understanding of essential teaching skills. emphasizing the student’s confidence and competence in stewardship and inquiry.
+Continues to develop personal mindfulness practice and enrich their understanding of essential teaching skills, emphasizing the student's confidence and competence in stewardship and inquiry.
 Includes experience of a community-based low-dose Mindfulness-Based Stress Reduction course (MBSR-ld) as a participant-observer.
 Explores discipline-specific ethics of teaching.
 Students develop multi-session curricula that fit their professional interests.
-(Prerequisites: HEA551, HEA552).
+(Prerequisite: HEA552).

 Delivered as individual instruction.
 Under supervision by program faculty, students refine, deliver, and evaluate the curricula designed in HEA652, working with a population of their choice, which may be at their field placement or work site.
 A reflective paper on the experience helps to consolidate theory, skills, and tacit knowledge gained throughout the certificate program.
 (Prerequisites, HEA551, 552, 652)